 Pristiq is an FDA-approved medication that's used to treat major depressive disorder (MDD).
 The generic version of Pristiq is desvenlafaxine, and we will use these terms interchangeably throughout this article because they refer to the same active drug ingredient.

-In this article we’ll answer all of these questions and more as we review medical studies on Pristiq to determine if it's effective, document the drug's side effects and share real, unsponsored user reviews.
+In this article we’ll answer all of these questions and more, as we review medical studies on Pristiq to determine if it's effective against depression.

-A clinical trial published in the CNS Spectrums journal found that Pristiq was effective for patients with depression.
+A clinical trial published in the CNS Spectrums journal found that Pristiq was effective in patients with depression.

 Researchers in the trial measured patient symptoms on the Hamilton Depression Rating Scale (HAM-D), which tracks patient responses across a wide variety of symptoms associated with depression, such as insomnia and loss of sex drive.

-The depressed patients taking Pristiq had their depression significantly reduced based on the HAM-D scoring.
-The average score was over 20 at the start of the trial and under 10 at the end of the trial, representing a decrease in depression symptoms of over 50%.
+The average HAM-D score was over 20 at the start of the trial and under 10 at the end of the trial, representing a decrease in depression symptoms of greater than 50%.

-A 2010 meta-study evaluated the efficacy of Pristiq for patients with major depressive disorder.
+A 2010 meta-study evaluated the efficacy of Pristiq in patients with major depressive disorder.

-We will conclude from the available research that Pristiq is effective for treating depression.
+We will conclude from the available research that Pristiq is effective for treating depression, which is unsurprising given that it's approved for that indication by the FDA.

 Pristiq is required by the FDA to publish a “black box” warning on its drug label, shown above, which references an increased risk of suicidal behavior in children, adolescents and young adults.

-The most common side effect reported was dizziness, which occurred 8% more often than in those taking placebo, dry mouth which occurred 9% more often and constipation which occurred 7% more often.
+Dry mouth occurred 9% more often in those taking Pristiq than in those taking placebo, dizziness occurred 8% more often and constipation occurred 7% more often.

-Most of the common side effects of Pristiq seem relatively mild and standard for antidepressant drugs, but it may be logical for young adult patients to consider alternative antidepressant drugs that do not increase the risk of suicidal thoughts or actions.
+Most of the common side effects of Pristiq seem relatively mild and standard for antidepressant drugs, but it may be logical for young adult patients to speak with their doctor about alternative antidepressant drugs that do not increase the risk of suicidal thoughts or actions.

 The generic form of Pristiq is called desvenlafaxine.

-We typically recommend that patients speak with their doctor about generic alternatives to brand-name drugs due to the cost difference.
+We typically recommend that patients speak with their doctor about generic alternatives to brand-name drugs due to the retail price difference.

 Does Pristiq Cause Withdrawals?